scorsi/Breeze/README.md

 # kicklang

-Kick is an open source domain specific language for game development.
+Kick is a try to create a new kind of programming language.

 It is not ready for production uses.
 In hard development.